 To hide this contradiction between feminism and humanism, which demonstrates that feminism is similar to nationalism, feminists have no choice but to apply two rationalizations.
 Firstly, to argue that women are never violent or “very rarely” (this is said by feminists because they assume, not necessarily explicitly, that if they can believe that women are never violent then even if feminism is nationalism and not humanism it “won’t make a difference” because there will be no instances when feminists support injustice by siding with “the nation” instead of with equality, because women never do anything wrong to men).
 Feminists are constantly in struggle to keep the idea that women never hurt men believable, because of the refuting data showing that women do anything that men do and in rather similiar rates (as presented from time to time in this blog), so feminists also need to apply a second rationalization – that whenever a woman does hurt a man, it’s justifiable.
 And feminists go to great lengths to describe a female perpetrator as the victim, to maintain, ultimately, their belief that they can be nationalists (of sex-nationalism) and yet not the anti-humanists that nationalists often are (if women never hurt men, this nationalism will never cause feminists to prefer the “nation” over principles of equality).
 When no means to describe a female perpetrator as a victim are available, feminists would even try to describe her actions as justifiable “globally”, “holistically”, as part of a general conflict between women and men – by this however they are giving up on the attempt to present nationalism as humanism, as this is precisely the nationalist way of siding with a member of the nation who committed a crime against someone form another nation.
 On their way to continue disguising nationalism as humanism, feminists are left with no other choice but legitimizing female violence and crimes, hiding perpetrators, suppressing data, and silencing victims, because without all that it will be evident that when a feminist has to apply humanism, she always chooses nationalism – the rights of all humans do not concern her, but only the arbitrary classification of individuals into what she sees as “her group” and “the group of others”, like a nationalist.

 But the discussion is far from being only about the fact that feminism is a type of “sex-nationalism” more than anything resembling universal humanism.
-Under the pretext of self-affiliation with humanism, separatist feminists have been able to advance into a large number of positions of power, until they had enough power to replace in many cultural frameworks universal humanism with separatist feminism, and then calling the new method, “humanism”, which is why many younger feminists who did not witness the replacement, attempt to define feminism, with the definition of humanism (feminists always defined feminism as the women’s rights movement, not as “equality for all”).
+Under the pretext of self-affiliation with humanism, separatist feminists have been able to advance into a large number of positions of power, until they had enough power to replace in many cultural frameworks universal humanism with separatist feminism, calling the new method, “humanism”, which is why many younger feminists who did not witness the replacement, attempt to define feminism, with the definition of humanism (feminists always defined feminism as the women’s rights movement, not as “equality for all”).
 Feminists have taken the definition of humanism and “painted” it on separatist feminism – feminism remained feminism but it now claimed to be humanism by claiming for itslef the definition of humanism.
 While it is not and never was universal humanism, but as shown above, a type of nationalism.

 But if a movement concerned with the human rights of only one part of humanity, and articulating the human rights of only one part, is seen as the universal framework of equality, we need to ask where, then, the human rights, the equal human dignity and the equal human value of the other part are articulated?
 The answer is that under such circumstances, the humanity of that other part of humanity that was never included in the “nation”, are articulated nowhere.
-And is the concern of no one.
+And are the concern of no one.

-We see then, that by being in fact sex-nationalism and not humanism, but pretending first to be part of humanism and then humanism itself – all of humanism, and eventually being seen as the universal framework of equality and rights for all humans, feminism, becomes a severe form of chauvinism.
+We see then, that by being in fact sex-nationalism and not humanism, but pretending first to be part of humanism and then humanism itself – all of humanism – and eventually being seen as the universal framework of equality and rights for all humans, feminism, becomes a severe form of chauvinism.
 It becomes the denial of the very humanity of half of humanity.
 If it was still defining itslef as “a party”, within “a larger framework called humanism” – then it could still attempt to show that sex-nationalism is “part of” universal humanism for all.
 But once a party concerned only with the humanity and rights of half of humanity demands to be accepted and is accepted as being itslef humanism, that is, the holistic and universal framework for human rights and equality, then half of humanity is left out of what is now seen as the only and universal framework of rights and equality.

 The problem with applying separatism as a framework of equality, and this is what fundamentally makes separatism different from universal humanism, is that if it succeeds in achieving its goals it defeats itself and becomes inequality.
 Because it was separatist.
 It only articulated and was concerned with rights for part of humanity, so if it becomes a hegemony, part of humanity with its rights is left represented nowhere.

 I am inviting women to be humanists, not feminists.
 Feminism is sex-nationalism.
 It is leading only to more chauvinism, a female one, not to equality.
 Humanism is sufficient.
 Humanism has achieved almost all the equality women have, not feminism.
-I’m so sorry, women were told by feminists that they owe them their rights but this is historically not the case, it was universal humanism of men and women who joined forces together that reached that, not separatist feminism.
+I’m so sorry, women were told by feminists that they owe them their rights but this is historically not the case, it was universal humanism of people of both sexes who joined forces together that reached that, not separatist feminism.
 Women don’t need and never needed sex-nationalism for rights, only universal humanism, and on the other hand, sex-nationalism will only make women the chauvinists, and there’s no humanism in that, and no benefit for any human of any sex.

 Continue reading in Lovism: A Humanist Alternative to Feminism, available on amazon.